For we are God’s handiwork, created in Christ Jesus to do good works – Ephesians 2:10

 Section A – Students watch a piece of live performance and are offered a choice of 2 questions to write a review about (20 marks).

-Section B – Students study ‘Machinal’ by Sophie Tredwell, which is a feminist piece written in 1920’s New York.
+Section B – Students study ‘Machinal’ by Sophie Treadwell, which is a feminist piece written in 1920’s New York.
 This question is split into two and students must write in the shoes of a performer and designer (38 marks).